APR Defined Recyclability Categories

 - REQUIRES TEST DATA:

-In order to determine a recycling category, testing per an APR testing protocol is required.
+In order to determine a recyclability category, testing per an APR testing protocol is required.
 APR provides a library of peer-reviewed, technically rigorous test methods that should be used to evaluate package design features with an unknown impact on recyclability.
 APR’s tests are designed to encourage companies to strive for Preferred.